macOS Desktop App

 02

-A clip name rarely says slow push-in, backlit silhouette, clean product handoff, or quiet low-light mood.
+A filename rarely says slow push-in, backlit silhouette, clean product handoff, animated camera arc, or low-light mood.

 03